yang-Alice/yang-Alice.github.io/_posts/2024-01-01-Welcome-Peaceful-Awakening.md

 sidebar: []
 ---

-Software engineer with 3 years of experience developing complex C++ applications and 0.5 years as a computer vision machine learning engineer.
+Software engineer with 3 years of experience developing complex C++ applications and 1 year as a computer vision machine learning engineer.
 Skilled in object-oriented design, test-driven development, and Agile methodologies.
 Skilled in designing and implementing complex applications using C++, Python, PyTorch, OpenCV and various frameworks.
 Seeking a C++ software engineer position.